Elected in 2013, as Cape Coral, FL’s first woman mayor, Marni Sawicki served the state of Florida’s 8th largest city from 2013 to 2017.

-With the help of the SWFL Community Foundation, you can donate today to help the Indigo Sky Collective.
-Your donations will help us secure a business location for our new Women's Empowerment Center, build the secure web platform for survivors, develop marketing material, and hire people to assist us with legal and bookkeeping guidance.
+Indigo Sky Collective became a 501(c)3 in February of 2019.
+Your donations will help us secure a business location for our new Women's Empowerment Center, build the secure web platform for survivors, and provide critical life-saving services.

 The Indigo Sky Collective's purpose is to provide transitional services for survivors of domestic violence.
 We pick up where our community’s emergency assistance ends.
 Our goal is to empower women and children to re-build their confidence, self-esteem, and self-worth.
 With your support, we will be able to provide help (and save lives) to over 45,000 women and children within Lee County alone.